tucktuck9/fastapi-ml-inference/README.md

 3. 🎬 **Backend API Docs**: `https://<your-backend-name>.onrender.com/docs`
    The interactive Swagger UI: explore the backend endpoints, test the `/predict` API directly, and view schemas.

-> 🎉 **One click, one stack.** The Blueprint provisioned 5 services, a
-> 10 GB persistent disk, managed Redis, and managed Postgres — wired
-> by `fromService` and `fromDatabase`, no secrets copy-pasted.
-Future
-> redeploys skip the model download entirely and reach the first
-> prediction in ~1.6s.

 ## Usage